-Deciding whether to buy a regular blender or super blender?
-First you should ask yourself how much you are going to be using the appliance.
-If you're right into your blending and looking for versatility, a high-powered super blender ticks all the boxes.
-If you're only interested in blending soft foods and making the occasional smoothie, a regular blender might be more up your alley.
+Regular blender or high-performance super blender?
+If you're right into your blending and looking for versatility, a high-powered blender ticks all the boxes.
+If you're only interested in blending soft foods and making the odd smoothie, a regular blender at a fraction of the price might be more up your alley.

-There's no doubt that our home economist Fiona Mair knows her way around a kitchen and has endless knowledge about kitchen appliances.
-With 30 years of experience she's seen lots of new technology enter the kitchen space.
-She goes from testing large appliances like ovens and cooktops to smaller benchtop appliances like hand mixers.
-She's a whiz in the kitchen and knows how to put any appliance through its paces to see if it's worth a spot in your kitchen.
+With 30+ years of experience our home economist Fiona Mair knows her way around a kitchen and has endless knowledge about kitchen appliances.
+Fiona and our test officer Chantelle Dart go from testing large appliances like ovens and cooktops to smaller benchtop appliances like hand mixers.

-With a range of products on the market, what makes us choose one blender or super blender to test over another?
+What makes us choose one blender over another?
 As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in the retailers.

 We survey manufacturers to find out about their range of models, we check market sales information and we also check for any member requests to test specific models.
 From this information we put together a final list that goes to our buyers.
 They then head out to the retailers and purchase each product, just as a normal consumer would.
 We do this so we can be sure the products are the same as any consumer would find them and not 'tweaked' in any way.